Islamabad: Geography

 Islamabad lies about 540 m above sea level at the northern edge of the Pothohar Plateau and at the foot of the Margalla Hills in Islamabad Capital Territory.
 The modern capital and the ancient Gakhar city of Rawalpindi form a conurbation and are commonly referred to as the Twin Cities.

-To the northeast of the city lies the colonial era hill station of Murree, and to the north lies the Haripur District of Khyber Pakhtunkhwa.
-Kahuta lies on the southeast, Taxila, Wah Cantt, and Attock District to the northwest, Gujar Khan, Rawat, and Mandrah on the southeast, and the metropolis of Rawalpindi to the south and southwest.
+To the northeast of the city lies the colonial–era hill station of Murree, and to the north lies the Haripur District of Khyber Pakhtunkhwa.
+Kahuta lies to the southeast, Taxila, Wah Cantt, and Attock District to the northwest, Gujar Khan, Rawat, and Mandrah on the southeast, and the metropolis of Rawalpindi to the south and southwest.
 Islamabad is located 120 km southwest of Muzaffarabad, 185 km east of Peshawar and 295 km northwest of Lahore.

 Islamabad covers an area of 906 km2.
 A further 2717 km2 area is known as the Specified Area, with the Margala Hills in the north and northeast.
 The southern portion of the city is an undulating plain.
 It is drained by the Kurang River, on which the Rawal Dam is located.